Lismore Parish Church

 Isle of Lismore.

-Our weekly Service of Worship is at 12.30pm
+Our weekly Service of Worship is on a Sunday at 12.30pm

 We Celebrate Holy Communion on the 2nd Sunday of March, June, September and December